How can I develop a healthy social life at college?

 If you know someone with an eating disorder, the best thing you can do is give them support and encouragement.
 Urge the person to get help, and be persistent.
 Many colleges have treatment programs for these conditions and trained counselors who can relate to people with an eating disorder.
 They can help the person with an eating disorder understand his/her problem.

 What if I think I might have an eating disorder?

 If you think you might have an eating disorder, you should go to the student health center or counseling center and get help.
 Talk with your family and close friends.
-Going for help and talking to others about your feelings and illness can be very difficult, but it’s the only way that you’re going to get better.
+Going for help and talking to others about your feelings and illness can be very difficult, but it’s the best way to get better.

 How about drinking?

-You’ll definitely encounter alcohol and drinking while you are at college, but there are many people at college who don’t drink.
+You’ll definitely encounter alcohol and drinking while you are at college.
+Some students drink a lot because it is the first time there is no parent around to know they are drinking.
+Using alcohol or other substances may have consequences and some risks are listed below.
+On the other hand, if you don’t like being around people who are drinking, there are many people at college who don’t drink or use drugs.
 Many people prefer doing activities that don’t involve drinking, such as going participating in athletic events, going to a movie, concert, or play, or going out to eat.
+Many schools also have “dry dorms” for students who don’t drink or use drugs and don’t want to be around others who do.
 Before you make any decisions about drinking, you should know the risks.